 There are many sites to visit the pristine natural landscape in Bai Tu Long Bay.
 Popular sites are Vung Vieng fishing village, Thien Canh Son Cave and Hon Co Beach.
 Some more remote sites are Co To Island, Quan Lan Island or Ngoc Vung Island.

-In the clear waters and on the white sandy beaches of the bay, there are variety of activities tourists can do including kayaking, sightseeing on a bamboo boat and a visit to the local fisherman and their floating village.
+In the clear waters and on the white sandy beaches of the bay, there are the variety of activities tourists can do including kayaking, sightseeing on a bamboo boat and a visit to the local fisherman and their floating village.

 Life on Bai Tu Long Bay